GIOVRUSSO/Control-Group-Code/students_projects/Crowdsourcing_for_navigation/README.md

   tk
   xlrd == 1.2.0
 ```
+Also, download and install the most recent version of SUMO.
 According to the desired use of the software, different scripts must be run or different lines of code must be decommented.

 WARNING: Before running any scenario, make sure to create the files for offline paths and behaviours.
 In order to do so, run the "simulation_runner.py" script by setting the following parameters in the script